 Unify diverse style elements in a kitchen with a creative backsplash treatment.
 In this case, one homeowner loves modern style and the other, a cottage look.
 To create their own take on "farmhouse modern" they updated the classic subway tile backsplash by combining rows of tiles in three thicknesses.
 The effect is part vintage, part hip, and a little bit cottage.
 A pine hood adds a surprise along this range wall.

 The mere fact that most cabinets are made of wood can make them feel heavy within a room -- a visual effect this small kitchen couldn’t afford.
-Installing a glass backsplash, painted on back in calming blue-gray, creates the illusion that the cabinets are floating for a lighter look.
-The black granite countertop with a 3-inch-thick edge is designed to transition smoothly to the backsplash, while layering the glass and stainless steel yields a luminous result that interacts beautifully with the room’s natural light.
+Installing a glass kitchen backsplash, painted on back in calming blue-gray, creates the illusion that the cabinets are floating for a lighter look.
+The black granite countertop with a 3-inch-thick edge is designed to transition smoothly to the kitchen backsplash, while layering the glass and stainless steel yields a luminous result that interacts beautifully with the room’s natural light.

-Choose a hardworking, family-friendly surface, such as these easy-to-clean glass mosaic tiles, to add sparkle to a backsplash and energy to a room.
-The light and dark hues of the kitchen's warm contemporary color scheme are found within the tiles, resulting in an overall look that is fun, yet pulled together.
+Choose a hardworking, family-friendly surface, such as these easy-to-clean glass mosaic tiles, to add sparkle to a kitchen backsplash and energy to a room.
+The light and dark hues of the kitchen's warm contemporary color scheme are found within the backsplash tiles, resulting in an overall look that is fun, yet pulled together.

 Let a backsplash set the color palette for your kitchen.
 An antique blue-green-and-brown tile backsplash is the source of the color scheme for this hospitable kitchen.
-Cream-color cabinets and cupboards frame the vintage design, allowing the backsplash to make a statement.
+Cream-color cabinets and cupboards frame the vintage design, allowing the kitchen backsplash to make a statement.

 With distinctively colored cabinets, this kitchen needed repetitious elements for a harmonious look.
-A colorful backsplash would have overpowered the robin's-egg blue cabinets.
+A colorful kitchen backsplash would have overpowered the robin's-egg blue cabinets.
 Instead, a salvaged brick backsplash coordinates with the terra-cotta floor, providing a seamless backdrop of surfaces for the bright cabinetry.
 The result is a rustic cottage kitchen, filled with warmth and character.

-It's possible to take plain tiles and make them special, such as this backsplash dressed in classic white ceramic subway tiles.
+It's possible to take plain tiles and make them special, such as this kitchen backsplash dressed in classic white ceramic subway tiles.
 For a sophisticated twist, these are installed in a herringbone pattern.
 Paired with gray-green cabinetry and custom Roman shades, this cottage-style kitchen gained a high-end look on a modest budget.

 Give a small kitchen grand style by extending the backsplash from the countertop to the ceiling.
 These glass mosaic tiles repeat tones from the cabinetry, the wood floors, and the granite countertops.
-The treatment serves another visual purpose: with no room for upper cabinets to the left of the hood, the mosaic tiles visually balance the expanse.
+The kitchen backsplash serves another visual purpose: with no room for upper cabinets to the left of the hood, the mosaic tiles visually balance the expanse.